f3ndot/ember-csp-tutorial/README.md

 Simply run the app and check it out to learn all about Content Security Policy!

+If you're lazy you can [visit the app on my website](https://www.justinbull.ca/private/csp).
+But the CSP logs will be absent!

 ## Prerequisites

 You will need the following things properly installed on your computer.